 - Isolate yourself from the rest of your family, as much as possible, to keep from spreading the germs to them.

 - Do not go to the doctor's office for routine checkups during flu season.
+The waiting room will likely be full of coughing, feverish flu patients.

 - Do not visit hospital emergency rooms unless you have life-threatening symptoms like shortness of breath, chest pain, uncontrolled hemorrhaging, or a head injury.